chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/README.md

 In principle, we followed the ideas and workflows discussed by Amezquita et al. in the excellent online book ["Orchestrating single-cell analysis"](https://osca.bioconductor.org/) describing single-cell analyses carried out with packages of the Bioconductor environment.

 ### Processing and analysis
-The samples underwent 10X chromium Single Cell 3' v3 processing.
-The reads were aligned to human GRCh38 (GENCODE v32/Ensembl 98) using Cell Ranger 5.0.0.
-The resulting filtered count matrix was further filtered for cells with i) minimum 1000 UMI counts, ii) 500 ≤ gene counts ≤ 7000, iii) and mitochondrial gene percentage of less than 25%.
-Normalization by deconvolution in scran version 1.22.1 was performed and the signal from the gene expression related to the cell cycle was regressed out as directed by Seurat version 4.1.
-The default 2000 highly variable genes were selected, and the first 50 principal components were extracted from the cell cycle-regressed matrix.
-Subsequently, the shared nearest neighbors were calculated from the principal components using buildSNNGraph of R software scran using the k parameter of 40.
-Seven clusters were identified and using the walktrap algorithm, with the function cluster_walktrap of R implementation of the igraph package version 1.3.5.
-The uniform manifold approximation and projection (UMAP) was performed.
-Differential gene expression was performed via the Seurat package using MAST.
-Pseudotime was conducted with Monocle in R, while velocity was conducted with scVelo in python.
-Cluster annotation was performed via clusterProfiler package version 4.2.2, and differential expression visualization using EnhancedVolcano version 1.12.0.
+The single-cell experiment underwent meticulous processing steps to unveil the intricacies of cellular dynamics.
+Initially, 10X Chromium Single Cell 3' v3 technology orchestrated the capture of cellular transcripts.
+These transcripts were then aligned to the human GRCh38 genome using the venerable Cell Ranger 5.0.0, based on GENCODE v32/Ensembl 98 annotations.

+Following alignment, a stringent filtering process ensued.
+Cells were retained based on a trio of criteria: a minimum of 1000 Unique Molecular Identifier (UMI) counts, gene counts ranging from 500 to 7000, and a mitochondrial gene percentage below 25%, ensuring the exclusion of potentially compromised cells.

+Normalization was then achieved through deconvolution using scran version 1.22.1, harmonizing the cellular landscapes.
+Concurrently, signal emanating from cell cycle-related gene expression was deftly excised, guided by the sage counsel of Seurat version 4.1.

+The exploration of cellular diversity commenced with the selection of 2000 highly variable genes, illuminating the multifaceted nature of gene expression.
+Principal component analysis unraveled the complex tapestry of cellular states, extracting the first 50 principal components from the cell cycle-regressed matrix.

+Subsequently, shared nearest neighbors emerged from the principal components, constructed using the buildSNNGraph function in R's scran, with a k parameter set to 40.
+The ethereal contours of cellular communities were unveiled through the walktrap algorithm, a testament to the power of the igraph package version 1.3.5.

+The cartographic journey continued with the uniform manifold approximation and projection (UMAP), unveiling the latent structure of cellular relationships.
+Differential gene expression was elucidated through the MAST algorithm in the Seurat package, shedding light on molecular disparities.

+Temporal dynamics were explored through pseudotime analysis via Monocle in R, while cellular trajectories were delineated using scVelo in Python, painting a picture of cellular evolution.
+Cluster annotation bestowed meaning upon cellular communities, courtesy of the clusterProfiler package version 4.2.2.

+Finally, the visual symphony of differential expression unfolded through EnhancedVolcano version 1.12.0, capturing the nuances of molecular significance in a vivid tableau.
+Thus, the journey of cellular exploration culminated in a rich tapestry of insights into the dynamic world of single-cell biology.

 ## Data for download